ExpressLRS/Docs/docs/quick-start/receivers/voyager900.md

         !!!
 Warning "Important Step!"
             This is an important step and guarantees updating success.
 If you haven't done these, GO BACK to those pages.

-        - Disconnect and close Betaflight Configurator or INAV Configurator.
+        - Disconnect and close your FC Configurator app (Betaflight Configurator, INAV Configurator, etc).
         - If your receiver powers up with just USB connected to your flight controller, unplug it.
 Press and Hold the boot button on the receiver (not the FC) and then plug in the USB.
 Release the button right after the LED turn solid.
         - If your receiver only powers up with a LiPo connected to your flight controller, unplug it.
 Then unplug-replug the USB cable to your flight controller.
 Do not replug LiPo yet.

     2. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }

-        - Make sure Official Releases is active from the horizontal tab.
+        - Make sure `Official Releases` is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your Receiver.
+        - Ensure you select the Released version you want to flash into your Receiver.

         <br clear="right" />
     3. Select the Device Category and Device target matching your hardware.